wazuh/wazuh-docker/README.md

 In addition, a docker-compose file is provided to launch the containers mentioned above.
 It also launches an Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.

+* Elasticsearch cluster.
+In the Elasticsearch Dockerfile we can visualize variables to configure an Elasticsearch Cluster.
+These variables are used in the file *config_cluster.sh* to set them in the *elasticsearch.yml* configuration file.
+You can see the meaning of the variables [here](https://gist.github.com/zsprackett/8546403).

 ## Documentation

 * [Wazuh full documentation](http://documentation.wazuh.com)